lextoumbourou/notes/notes/pages/about.md

 I'm a generalist software developer currently living in Brisbane, Australia.
 At the time of writing, I'm the CTO of a Music startup called [Splash](https://www.splashmusic.com/).

-I'm a [Kaggle journeyman](https://www.kaggle.com/lextoumbourou), having achieved ten silver medals in a row with no golds.
+I'm a [Kaggle journeyman](https://www.kaggle.com/lextoumbourou), having achieved ten medals (9 silvers) in a row with no golds.
 However, I am a Kaggle Notebook Master.
 I'm on a Kaggle hiatus now, but I hope to get back on the wagon soon.

 I don't post on social media much, but I'm sometimes on: